Bonnyrigg High School logo

 Our school's counsellors are:

-• Justin Whyte - School Counsellor (Tuesday, Friday)
+• Raquel Malaxos - School Counsellor (Wednesday, Thursday & Friday)

-You can book an appointment to see one of our school counsellors through the Front Office, read more information at Student counselling, or follow our Links for more help.
+You can book an appointment to see one of our school counsellors by calling our school office on (02) 9823 1184.